-- the review and the handling of matters and processes related to auditor independence; - the consideration and recommendation of the nomination, compensation, retention and termination of the Company's auditors, the commissioning of the auditors to conduct the audit, agreeing on additional services to be provided by the auditors under their engagement, the establishment of the scope and the main review points of the audit and oversight of the auditors' work (including resolution of disagreements with the auditors); - the preparation of our board of directors' resolution on our consolidated financial statements; - reviewing our interim consolidated financial statements that are made public or otherwise filed with any securities regulatory authority; - discussing any flaws relating to our internal control systems, as reported by our board of directors to the audit committee; - monitoring our bookkeeping and records; and - the establishment of procedures for (i) the receipt, retention and treatment of complaints we receive regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters.
+- the review and the handling of matters and processes related to auditor independence; - the consideration and recommendation of the nomination, compensation, retention and termination of the Company's statutory auditor for Belgian company law purposes and the Company's independent auditor for SEC purposes, the commissioning of the auditors to conduct audits, agreeing on additional services to be provided by the auditors under their respective engagements, the establishment of the scope and the main review points of the audit and oversight of the auditors' work (including resolution of disagreements with the auditors); - the preparation of our board of directors' resolution on our consolidated financial statements; - reviewing our interim consolidated financial statements that are made public or otherwise filed with any securities regulatory authority; - · discussing any flaws relating to our internal control systems, as reported by our board of directors to the audit committee; - · monitoring our bookkeeping and records; and - the establishment of procedures for (i) the receipt, retention and treatment of complaints we receive regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters.

 Our Audit Committee is entitled to review information on any point it wishes to verify, and is authorized to acquire such information from any of our employees.
 It is also authorized to obtain independent advice, including legal advice, if this is necessary for an inquiry into any matter under its responsibility.
 It is entitled to call on the resources that will be needed for this task.
-It is entitled to receive reports directly from the statutory auditor, including reports with recommendations on how to improve our control processes.
+It is entitled to receive reports directly from the auditors, including reports with recommendations on how to improve our control processes.